Centre for Teaching Excellence

 • Explain in advance the cheating-prevention techniques you will be using for in-person exams (allocate seating alphabetically, check ID/sign-in sheet, two proctors in the room, two or more versions of the exam, bags/coats at the front of the room, etc.).
 It may seem as if you’re giving students notice on how to prepare to cheat which may be the case for a few, but for most students, knowing that there will be measures in place can be enough to reduce the likelihood of cheating.

-Reason #7: Student focus may be on grades rather than on learning.
+Reason #7: Student focus may be on grades rather learning

 Strategies: